second-state/aws-lambda-wasm-runtime/README.md

 To learn more about Serverless Functions in Netlify, take a look at the following resources:

 - [Serverless Functions](https://docs.netlify.com/functions/overview/) - how to write your Serverless Functions.

-## Deploy on Netlify

-The easiest way to deploy your Next.js app is to use the [Netlify Platform](https://www.netlify.com/with/nextjs/).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.